 Tarek holds two degrees – a Starred First Class Degree in Music from York University, and a further First Class Degree in Actor-Musicianship from his training at Rose Bruford College.
 Since graduating in 2008, he has been working widely across the UK, Europe and North America as a much sought-after Musical Director, Composer, Arranger, and performing Actor-Musician.
 He holds a DipABRSM on piano, and is also an accomplished accordionist, flautist, and violinist .
 Tarek was recently appointed an Associate Artist of the Watermill Theatre, Newbury.

 Tarek has worked in these various capacities with such prestigious companies as The Royal Shakespeare Company, The National Theatre, Bristol Old Vic, Manchester Royal Exchange, BBC Radio 4, Northern Stage, Birmingham Rep, The Orange Tree Theatre, The Edinburgh Lyceum, The Liverpool Everyman & Playhouse and in London’s West End, where he made his professional debut as Show MD of the multi-Olivier Award nominated production of Sunset Boulevard, and recently returned to MD the RSC West End transfer of Don Quixote starring David Threlfall & Rufus Hound.

-He has collaborated with top level directors including Erica Whyman, Sam West, Tom Morris, Roxana Silbert, Sarah Frankcom, Jo Davies and Nikolai Foster, while developing ongoing creative relationships with a number of other theatres including The Watermill Theatre, Bolton Octagon, and Manchester’s former Library Theatre.
+He has collaborated with top level directors including Erica Whyman, Sam West, Tom Morris, Roxana Silbert, Sarah Frankcom, Jo Davies, Emily Lim, Angus Jackson and Nikolai Foster, while developing ongoing creative relationships with a number of other theatres including The Watermill Theatre, Bolton Octagon, and Manchester’s former Library Theatre.
 As an MD and arranger, Tarek has worked with a number of acclaimed composers and musicians including Sarah Travis, Sam Kenyon, Alex Baranowski, Ben & Max Ringham, David Shrubsole, Duke Special, and Tom Deering.

-Tarek has composed scores for The Watermill Theatre and has developed a long-standing relationship with Youth Music Theatre UK, composing a number of new scores for them over the past 7 years.
-Tarek is also a regular contributor to the work of the top UK Drama Schools, having coached, taught or MD’d for RADA, Guildhall, Mountview, Oxford School of Drama, Rose Bruford, GSA, and East 15.
+Tarek is also a regular contributor to the work of the top UK Drama Schools, having coached, taught or MD’d for RADA, Guildhall, Mountview, Oxford School of Drama, GSA, and East 15.
 For the past 6 years, he has been Musical Supervisor for the 3rd Year Rose Bruford Actor Musician’s musical production.
 In other moments, he is a performer and composer for Arts in Healthcare environments, including for charity Music In Hospitals and for St George’s Hospital, Tooting.